-Please note that for your own comfort graphical timesheet
+Please note that for your own comfort, the week timesheet

-will always change to a weekly view.
-Graphical timesheet is a brand new, caldendar-like way to track your time.
-This type of view allows you to quickly and easily add time for specific timeframe during desired day.
+will always change to a graphical view.
+Week timesheet is a brand new, calendar-like way to track your time.
+This type of view allows you to quickly and easily add time for specific timeframe during the desired day.

 Take a look at properly filled timesheet from one of our colleagues.
 As you see, each day is separated into two columns.
 The left one represents tasks the time has been assigned to.
 The right one is a quick overview of activities which were gathered by TimeCamp desktop application during your work.

-Obviously, if you do not use desktop application the right column will not be visible.
-However, with this data you’ll be able to easily check what you were doing, if you prefer to fill out your timesheets later during the day.
+Obviously, if you do not use the desktop application the right column will not be visible.
+However, with this data, you’ll be able to easily check what you were doing, if you prefer to fill out your timesheets later during the day.